pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing.md

 Bi-Directional Contract Testing is a type of **static contract testing** where two contracts - one representing consumer expectations, and another representing the provider's capability - are compared to ensure they are compatible.

 Teams generate a consumer contract from a mocking tool (such as Pact or Wiremock) and API providers verify a provider contract (such as an OAS) using a functional API testing tool (such as ReadyAPI).
-PactFlow then statically compares the contracts down to the field level to ensure compatiblity.
+PactFlow then statically compares the contracts down to the field level to ensure compatibility.

 Bi-Directional Contract Testing (BDCT) allows you to "upgrade" your existing tools into a powerful contract-testing solution.
 It simplifies adoption and reduces contract testing implementation time across your architecture.